JNRowe/bleeter/doc/faq.rst

 to interact.

 See `capabilities testing`_ for a method to check your notification systems support for ``actions``.
-If you're not seeing buttons and your notification daemon supports ``actions`` please `file an issue`_ or send me a mail_!!
+If you’re not seeing buttons and your notification daemon supports ``actions`` please `file an issue`_ or send me a mail_!!

-The tweets don't have the same formatting as the screenshots!
+The tweets don’t have the same formatting as the screenshots!
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-If you're using Ubuntu, Xfce_ or e17_ this is expected behaviour.
+If you’re using Ubuntu, Xfce_ or e17_ this is expected behaviour.

 .. figure:: .static/ubuntu-notify3.png

-    Example tweet being displayed with Ubuntu's notification system
+    Example tweet being displayed with Ubuntu’s notification system

-It is likely the feature you're missing is either ``body-markup`` or ``body-hyperlinks``, see `capabilities testing`_ for a method you can use to check your notification systems supported capabilities.
+It is likely the feature you’re missing is either ``body-markup`` or ``body-hyperlinks``, see `capabilities testing`_ for a method you can use to check your notification systems supported capabilities.

 The Xfce_ notification system, xfce4-notifyd_, supports ``actions`` and ``body-markup`` which means it is still quite usable with ``bleeter``.
-The only functionality you'll be missing is the direct opening of links within tweet text.
+The only functionality you’ll be missing is the direct opening of links within tweet text.

-If you're not using either Ubuntu, Xfce_ or e17_ but you're having display problems then you may have found a bug.
-You're encouraged to post a screenshot online and either link to it when you `file an issue`_ or send me a mail_ with a link to the image and an explanation of the problem.
+If you’re not using either Ubuntu, Xfce_ or e17_ but you’re having display problems then you may have found a bug.
+You’re encouraged to post a screenshot online and either link to it when you `file an issue`_ or send me a mail_ with a link to the image and an explanation of the problem.